Herne the Hunter has a very famous beginning. He is first mentioned in Shakespeare’s ” Merry Wives of Windsor”

 I have found that in 22nd September 1947 the American magazine Life ran an long article on Britain’s ghosts, Saying that in Britain, there were more Ghosts in houses, then termites in houses in the US, Written before “Ghost Hunters” hit TV in the States, of course.
 It started with a reporting from a woman who told to the London Evening News that she had seen in Windsor Great Park the shadowy figure of a man on a horse.
 Seeing her he gave a maniacal laugh and galloped off into the woods.
 The sound of a hunting horn followed.

 A story told by a Morris dancer to folklorist R L Tongue involved a Teddy Boy killed by an invisible arrow in the 1950,s The Teddy boy and two other lads were mucking about in Windsor Great park breaking down small trees.
 The Teddy boy then found a hunting horn on the ground and blew it.
 A giant yelp came from the trees and the baying of some hounds followed.
 They all ran to a local church.
-Teddy boy stumbled, and as he reached the church last there was the sound of an arrow in flight, and he dropped down dead.
+Teddy boy stumbled, and as he reached the church last there was the sound of an arrow in flight, (as an archer I can tell you arrows make no sound in flight) and he dropped down dead.
 No sign of hounds hunter or arrow were found.

 A similar thing happened in 1962; A group of youths are said to have found another huge hunting horn in the great park one night and blew upon it.
 Their call was answered by another horn, as well as the sounds of hounds baying nearby.
 Herne himself appeared this time riding a black horse and wearing enormous ragged antlers.
 The youths threw down the horn and ran for their lives.